eugenetaan/FB-Messenger-Script-/readme.md

 Sending too many of the same link will cause message to not be sent and all prev messages to be revoked.

+#### Controlling Variables in variables file ####
+* OS - to delcare os type for which send img function to be used
+* QR_code - for promotions requiring QR code
+* testing - use pre written dictionary to test dataset
+* manual_mode - for FB text boxes that are unable to be automated ie aria autocomplete fields instead of textarea fields
+* user - which account to be used, update in username_pw file as well
+* chatbox_element - used to determine if the chatbox uses a textarea element or div element for input

 ## Requirements ##
 #### Required Libraries (not in Python Standard Library) ####